Blog

 Claims Administrative Services Home Health Care in SW Fort Worth/Burleson, TX

-If someone you love has been injured at work and is now recovering at home in Burleson, Joshua Farms, or anywhere across the SW Fort Worth corridor, you may be wondering whether their workers' compensation plan will pay for professional home health care.
-The answer is often yes — and Claims Administrative Services (CAS) is one of the workers' compensation third-party administrators that coordinates exactly this type of coverage.
-Home health care ordered by a treating physician and authorized through CAS can cover skilled nursing visits, wound care, medication management, physical and occupational therapy, and personal care assistance — all delivered in the comfort of your home.
-This guide explains how CAS home health authorization works, what services are covered, and how families in Burleson and SW Fort Worth connect with a Joint Commission Accredited home health agency to get care started.
+If your family member was injured at work and is now recovering at home in Burleson, Joshua Farms, or anywhere across the SW Fort Worth corridor, you may be wondering whether their workers' compensation plan will pay for professional home health care.
+The answer is often yes.
+Claims Administrative Services (CAS) is a workers' compensation third-party administrator that coordinates exactly this type of coverage.
+Home health care ordered by a treating physician and authorized through CAS can cover skilled nursing visits, wound care, medication management, therapy, and personal care assistance — all delivered in your loved one's home.
+This guide explains how CAS home health authorization works, what services are covered, and how families in Burleson and SW Fort Worth can connect with a Joint Commission Accredited home health agency to get care started quickly.

 What Is Claims Administrative Services and How Does It Cover Home Health Care?

 Claims Administrative Services (CAS) is a third-party administrator (TPA) that manages workers' compensation claims on behalf of self-insured employers and insurance carriers.
-Rather than paying claims directly, many large employers in Texas hire TPAs like CAS to handle the day-to-day management of injured worker claims — reviewing treatment requests, authorizing services, coordinating care, and processing provider payments.
+Rather than paying claims directly, many large employers in Texas hire TPAs like CAS to handle the day-to-day management of injured worker claims.
+That includes reviewing treatment requests, authorizing services, coordinating care, and processing provider payments.

-When an injured worker is discharged from a facility like Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest and still needs ongoing clinical care, the treating physician can submit a request for home health services to CAS for authorization.
-Once CAS approves the plan of care, a credentialed home health agency steps in to provide services at the worker's home — whether that's in a neighborhood like Hidden Creek, Summer Creek, or anywhere else across the SW Fort Worth and Burleson service area.
+When an injured worker is discharged from a facility like Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest and still needs ongoing clinical care at home, the treating physician submits a request for home health services to CAS for authorization.
+Once CAS approves the plan of care, a credentialed home health agency delivers services at the worker's home — whether that is in Hidden Creek, Summer Creek, Briar Meadow, or anywhere else across the SW Fort Worth and Burleson service area.

 For families unfamiliar with workers' compensation administration, this process can feel overwhelming.
-The good news is that a Joint Commission Accredited agency experienced with CAS claims can help navigate the authorization process from the start, coordinating directly with the adjuster and the physician so your family member receives care without unnecessary delays.
+A Joint Commission Accredited agency with experience in CAS claims can help navigate the authorization process from the start.
+The agency coordinates directly with the adjuster and the treating physician so your family member receives care without unnecessary delays.

 Home Health Services Covered Under Claims Administrative Services

 The specific services covered under a CAS-authorized home health plan depend on the treating physician's orders and the medical necessity of the injured worker's condition.
-That said, CAS regularly authorizes a wide range of skilled and supportive home health services for injured Texas workers, including:
+CAS regularly authorizes a wide range of skilled and supportive home health services for injured Texas workers.

 Skilled Nursing Services